 Eulogy for dad

-Created by actonhurleys one year ago
+Created by actonhurleys 2 years ago

 Dad – Bernard – was born in Cambridge in 1930.
 His parents, Amy and Harry ran a lodging house for undergraduates at Clare College Cambridge.
 It was a gloomy old building which at one time had been a convent.
 Some of my earliest memories are of going to stay there with Nanny and Grandpa.
 Dad had plenty of stories about growing up there during the war – like the time he came home in the dark and stepped on what he thought was a dead body in the driveway.
 It turned out to be one of the undergraduates who had a bit too much to drink.